Possessive adjectives

 Fill in the gaps with the correct possessive adjectives (my, your, his, their, her, our and his)

-Put the verbs in brackets into the correct form of the present continuous or the present simple.
+Put the verbs in brackets into the present simple.